 Bullying is a sensitive and serious issue in Connecticut’s classrooms, as well as in schools across the nation.
-In a 2022 study conducted by the National Center for Education Statistics, 19% of students reported being bullied during school.
-Bullying is among the top concerns for parents, with 35% of parents stating they are extremely concerned about this issue, according to a Pew Research Center report.
-The Pew Research Center also found that 53% of teenagers think cyberbullying is a major problem.
+In a 2022 study conducted by the National Center for Education Statistics, 19 percent of students reported being bullied during school.
+Bullying is among the top concerns for parents, with 35 percent of parents stating they are extremely concerned about this issue, according to a Pew Research Center report.
+The Pew Research Center also found that 53 percent of teenagers think cyberbullying is a major problem.

 School bullying includes various behaviors meant to intimidate, harass, or harm students.
 It includes physical abuse, name-calling, pranks, verbal abuse, and other forms of physical, verbal, or psychological intimidation or harm.
 Connecticut’s state law establishes the definition of bullying and lays out guidelines for schools regarding how to address bullying.

 If your child has experienced bullying at school, legal action may be an option.
-The school bullying lawyers at D’Amico & Pettinicchi, LLC, have extensive experience fighting for families in Connecticut who have been impacted by negligent and reckless conduct.
+Our seasoned personal injury attorneys at D’Amico & Pettinicchi, LLC, have extensive experience fighting for families in Connecticut who have been impacted by negligent and reckless conduct.
+Discuss your situation and learn more about your legal rights during a free consultation with a Connecticut school bullying lawyer.

 Connecticut’s School Bullying Law